Arsenal 1-0 Leicester City

 Attempt blocked.
 Shinji Okazaki (Leicester City) right footed shot from the right side of the box is blocked.

 Offside, Leicester City.
-Kasper Schmeichel tries a through ball, but Jamie Vardy is caught offside.
+Christian Fuchs tries a through ball, but Jamie Vardy is caught offside.

 Foul by Granit Xhaka (Arsenal).